 Congenital heart disease in adults

-Common congenital heart disease symptoms you might have as an adult include:
+Common congenital heart disease symptoms in adults include:

 - Shortness of breath